friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\continue_outside_loop.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError: 'continue' outside loop"""
-       2:
-       3: if True:
-    -->4:     continue
+       4:     continue
               ^^^^^^^^

     The Python keyword `continue` can only be used inside a `for` loop or inside a `while` loop.